quasipedia/fairank/README.md

 The default AoC method - for boards with less than 100 participants - has two big problems related to the number of participants typically tapering off during the event:
 - **Being unable to participate is treated as being the slowest participant**.
 In reality, it is often a matter of life happening (kids, business travel, sickness, power/internet outage...)
 - **Late starters are at huge disadvantage**: the delta in points between first and last on the first days - where they are last - is a lot bigger than the delta during later days - when even if they are the fastest they don't gain as much over the slower participants.
-- **The slowest participant get rewarded even if they have shown to have no speed at all.**  In fact, the least participants, the higher the reward.
+- **The slowest participant get rewarded even if they have shown to have no speed at all.**  In fact, the less the participants, the higher the reward.

 Fairank™ tries to mitigate the above points by:
 - **Looking at a participant's speed only if they entered the solution on the day the puzzle was published**.
 This solves the problem of late starters.
 And for people who couldn't commit to AoC on a given day for whatever reason.
-- **Computing speed on a linear continuum between 1 for the fastest participant, and close-to-0 for the slowest one** (the actual formula is 1 - <finish-position-minus-one>/<number-of-finishers>).
+- **Computing speed on a linear continuum between 1 for the fastest participant, and close-to-0 for the slowest one** (the actual formula is `1 - <finish-position-minus-one>/<number-of-finishers>`).
 This means for example that if there were 4 participants their speed would be 1-0/4 = **1.0**, 1-1/4 = **0.75**, 1-2/4 = **0.5** and 1-3/4 = **0.25**.
 - **Assuming participants will have consistent speed throughout the competition** (i.e.: if a participant has been very fast in solving most of the puzzles, it is fair to imagine they would have been so in the other puzzles too).
-Concretely this means that **the 10 points assigned for _proficiency_ are computed as 10 * average_speed**.
-A participant' average speed is computed on a sample of at least 30 stars, missing ones being considered speed=0.
+Concretely this means that **the 10 points assigned for _proficiency_ are computed as `10 * <average-speed-for-days-where-solution-was-given-in-less-than-24h>`**.
+A participant' average speed is computed on a sample of at least 30 stars, missing ones being considered having speed of 0.